-- The 2002 Estimated Tax Worksheet on page 4. - The instructions for the worksheet on page 4 that begin on page 3. - The 2002 Tax Rate Schedules below. - Your 2001 tax return and instructions, as a guide to figuring your income, deductions, and credits (but be sure to consider the changes noted earlier).
+- The 2002 Estimated Tax Worksheet on page 4. - The instructions below for the worksheet on page 4. - The 2002 Tax Rate Schedules on page 5.

+• Your 2001 tax return and instructions, as a guide to figuring your income, deductions, and credits (but be sure to consider the changes noted earlier).